ZYCheng777/TinyDepth/README.md

 # TinyDepth

-This work is an early version of our submission paper, TinyDepth: Lightweight Self-Supervised Monocular Depth Estimation Based on Transformer, (TCSVT).
+This work is an early version of our submission paper, TinyDepth: Lightweight Self-Supervised Monocular Depth Estimation Based on Transformer.

 We will update the full version after the article is accepted, please consider citing it if you think it is a useful work.